-How the Royal Wedding Guest List Came Together: Why Some Made the Cut...and Some Did Not
+How Prince Harry and Meghan Markle's Royal Wedding Guest List Came Together: Why Some Made the Cut...and Some Did Not

 James Gourley/REX/Shutterstock

-Patrick J. Adams, Troian Bellisario and Gina Torres worked with Meghan for years on Suits, becoming a surrogate family in her adopted home of Toronto, where they shoot the USA drama.
+Patrick J. Adams, at the ceremony with his Pretty Little Liars star wife Troian Bellisario, and Gina Torres worked with Meghan for years on Suits, becoming a surrogate family in her adopted home of Toronto, where they shoot the USA drama.

 One could have assumed that former dueling most eligible bachelors Harry and George Clooneymight have become fast friends on the international do-gooding circuit, but People reports that it's actually Meghan and Amal who have struck up a friendship since the former actress moved to London.